adumont/hb6502/programmer/README.md

 This subproject is an EEPROM Programmer on a breadboard using:
 - a Sparkfun Arduino Pro Micro
 - two SN74HC595 Serial-In Parallel-Out (SIPO) Shift Registers, to minimize the pin needed on the Arduino.
-- a AT28C256 Parallel EEPROM
+- a AT28C256 32K x8 Paged Parallel EEPROM

 # Credits